jbrough/leucine/examples/README.md

 Examples
 --------

-These example files are the head -50 output of uniprot_trembl.fasta and uniprot_sprot.fasta
+These example files are the `head -50` output of `uniprot_trembl.fasta` and `uniprot_sprot.fasta`

-These are single "interleaved" format multi-fasta files.
-BLASTr uses these files as a flat- file database after some minimal processing.
+These are single "interleaved" format multi-fasta files. blastr uses these files as a flat-file database after some minimal processing.
 See the commands in the `makefile` for an example.

 The full files can be downloaded from uniprot.org or (the far faster) epi.ac.uk FTP server:

 https://ftp.ebi.ac.uk/pub/databases/swissprot/release_compressed/

 The full trEMBL file contains 200 million fastas but will process in a few minutes.
 The default config splits it into 20 files of 20 million sequential fastas (40 million lines).
 This is to give some organisation around parallelism rather than because of filesystem or limits.

 `$ make example`